Learn

 Does dissolving filler leave any lasting effects?

-No, dissolving hyaluronic acid filler typically leaves no lasting effects.
+No, dissolving dermal filler typically leaves no lasting effects.
 The filler and the enzyme both break down naturally, and your face returns to its pre filler appearance over a period of days.
 There is no scarring, permanent damage, or unusual side effects from dissolution.

 What is the cost of filler dissolution?